roydegeest/rakwireless-docs/docs/en-us/deployment-guide/amazon-web-service/README.md

 ### Accessing Instance via SSH

-In order to have an SSH session to the Instance, we need to create the appropriate access keys.
-Thus, after Launching you will see the window in Figure 6:
+To have an SSH session to the Instance, you nee to create the appropriate access keys.
+Thus, after Launching, you will see window the same as figure 6 below.

 <rk-img
-  src="/assets/images/deployment-guide/amazon-web-service/key-pair.jpg"
+  src="/assets/images/deployment-guide/amazon-web-service/6.key-pair.png"
   width="75%"
   figure-number="6"
   caption="Key pair creation"